-Your final letter grade will be based on the standard percentage scale: 90/80/70/60, with plusses at the 8s and minuses at the 2s.
+Grades will be posted to the WebTycho website at intervals throughout the semester.
+Your final letter grade will be based on the standard percentage scale: 90/80/70/60.
 I do not round.
 I do not change the grades at the end of the semester-either to your benefit or to your detriment.